Lesson Plan on Nutrition for Preschool

 Lesson 2: Creating a Food Collage

-For this lesson, students will need a variety of food magazines and grocery store advertisements so that they can cut out the pictures of the food.
+For this lesson, students will need a variety of food magazines and grocery store advertisements so they can cut out the pictures of the food.
 They will also need a piece of construction paper, glue, and scissors.

 - Discuss healthy foods with the students.